-When using the Bluetooth option, the 9250 does not need to be directly connected to a USB 2.0 port to operate correctly; although, it must be directly connected to a +5VDC ±250mV ( $\geq$ 1.5A) wall-mount supply (or equivalent) to function properly.
-The multi-functional power button, labeled "Run/Stop," functions the same as before and will turn on the 9250 when pressed once.
+When using the Bluetooth option, the 9200 does not need to be directly connected to a USB 2.0 port to operate correctly; although, it must be directly connected to a +5VDC ±250mV (≥470mA) wall-mount supply (or equivalent) to function properly.
+The multi-functional power button, labeled "Run/Stop," located on both front and back of the unit functions the same as before and will turn on the 9200 when pressed once.